 The biggest hurdle we found is how to set up effective record-keeping systems that screen and clean a company's TPS and CTPS records every 28 days, thus preventing calls to people who have opted into those lists.

-We know they must exist, as they are obviously used by the big telemarketing companies, but we have major reservations as to whether the financial and administrative cost of those systems for small companies, especially when added to the annual cost of subscribing to TPS and CTPS (Corportate Telephone Preference Service) as a commercial licensee, would be justified.
-The full TPS annual licence fee is £2640, although there are ways to reduce this.
+These systems are used by the big telemarketing companies.
+But we have major reservations as to whether the financial and administrative time cost of those systems for small companies, especially when added to the annual cost of subscribing to TPS and CTPS (Corporate Telephone Preference Service) as a commercial licensee, would be justified.
+The full TPS annual licence fee is £2640 (at 2018), although there are ways to reduce this.

 The good news is that the Telephone Preference Service, along with the GDPR people, are almost certain to issue a warning, especially to small companies, before going through the motions of prosecution.
 But do you want that warning logged forever as a black mark in your company records?

 No. There's no argument about this.
 It is definitely illegal in the UK and Ireland to use automated calling systems of any kind to make unsolicited calls to sell products or services.
 This includes automated fax-sending machines.
-Some companies get around this by calling what they do "market research", which everyone now knows is just a way of getting around the law.
+Some companies get around this by calling what they do "market research", which everyone knows is just a way of getting around the law.
 Unsolicited emails and social media messages are also illegal.

 The core principle all the legislation revolves around consists of one word: "Permission".